 When a 5-year-old saw a piano for the first time, he/she could not wait to touch it, to press the black/white keys, and was amazed by the sounds.
 It instantly became his/her new favourite giant toy, on which the child could spend hours making the “music”.
-The parents saw this with joy and thought, our kid might be the next Mozart, we should get him/her a piano teacher… Sure enough, after 6 months of “professional” training, the eagerness in the child’s eyes are gone, practice piano had turned into a burden or even torture, instead of joy and fun…
+The parents saw this with joy and thought, our kid might be the next Mozart, we should get him/her a piano teacher… Sure enough, after 6 months of “professional” training, the eagerness in the child’s eyes are gone and practicing piano had turned into a burden or even torture, instead of joy and fun…

-Here are some key points that I emphasize in my music teaching,
+Here are some key points that I emphasize in my music teaching:

 Appropriate selection of teaching materials